keithcrosslin/stream-zendesk-lead-desc/README.md

 * `frontend-customer` which runs on http://localhost:3000/
 * `backend`, which runs on http://localhost:7000/

 The frontend components were bootstrapped using `create-react-app`, and the backend server is an `Express` app running on `nodejs`.
 Both frontend and backend leverage Stream's [JavaScript library](https://github.com/GetStream/stream-js).
 The backend employs `Axios` to `Put` an update via the `Zendesk Sell API` to the Description of an existing Zendesk Lead.
-All the code required for this tutorial is available in [github](LOCATION).
+All the code required for this tutorial is available in the github repository [github/stream-zendesk-lead-desc](LOCATION).

 ## Prerequisites